dfinity/portal/docs/tutorials/deploy_sample_app.md

 ## 3. Run your dapp locally (3 min)

 Now that your `hello` project is created, the next step is to deploy it locally.
 To deploy locally, `dfx` can start a local instance of the execution environment.
 This environment is not a full IC replica, nor does it download any of the state of an IC replica.
-It is a lightweight environment designed exclusively for deploying dapps.
+It is a lightweight environment designed exclusively for deploying and testing dapps.

 For this, we recommend using two terminals: